 - Apply topical numbing cream before starting this treatment to achieve maximum comfort to the client during this type of aesthetic procedure.

 - Use the intensity treatment you consider appropriate.
-Usually the the fist time you use voltaic arcing for this application it is advisable to set the power level of our device to minimum, use an instantaneous spot duration and distance between spots varying between 2 to 3 mm apart.
+Usually the fist time you use voltaic arcing for this application it is advisable to set the power level of our device to a minimum, use an instantaneous spot duration and distance between spots varying between 2 to 3 mm apart.
 The treatment usually lasts between 10 to 15 minutes depending on the area to be covered.

 - Downtime ranges between 5 to 6 days, however it can last longer depending on the intensity of the treatment and how the after-care is carried out.
 In case, Voltaic Arcing for atrophic scar attenuation, we define as “downtime” the time period during which the area looks as if is getting worse rather than better.
-This is the time period required for scabbing to form during which the use of cover up make-up of any type is strictly forbidden.
+This is the time period required for scabbing to form during which the use of cover-up make-up of any type is strictly forbidden.

 - Allow a minimum 4 weeks’ interval between treatments.
 A slight improvement after each session is generally noticeable after the scabs have fallen off.

-- In case voltaic plasma is used as a first line of treatment without prior scar removal procedure, this type of treatment has to be repeated 5 to 6 times in order to achieve reasonable good scar attenuation results.
+- In case voltaic plasma is used as the first line of treatment without prior scar removal procedure, this type of treatment has to be repeated 5 to 6 times in order to achieve reasonable good scar attenuation results.
 Remember that the use of plasma is recommended as a second line treatment for smoothing off imperfections of both atrophic and hypertrophic nature left after the main scar removal treatments.
-If Plasma is used as second line treatment, usually one or two sessions suffice in order to achieve the desired results.
+If Plasma is used as second-line treatment, usually one or two sessions suffice in order to achieve the desired results.

 - Apply make-up only after he scabs have fallen off and never before 2 weeks after the treatment.
 Apply total sun protection after any scabs have fallen off for at least two to three months after the last treatment.
 Avoid direct sun exposure for at least 2 months.
-Generally instruct your client to follow the normal after-care instructions.
+Generally, instruct your client to follow the normal after-care instructions.

 Treatment of deep Atrophic Scars.
 In case of very deep scars, slight improvement in their appearance will be possible by using electrical arcing, however their complete disappearance or best results would be unlikely with this technique alone.
 Also this applies to any other skin resurfacing technique for atrophic scar attenuation.
 This technique is primarily used to improve the appearance of atrophic scars in general and flatten swallow rolling scars by using the skin tightening and skin resurfacing properties of voltaic plasma.
-In case of medium deep or particularly deep scars, the best option to accomplish dramatic results is the combination the atrophic scar removal treatments (subsicion and/or localised skin grafting etc) followed by the plasma skin resurfacing discussed here.
+In case of medium deep or particularly deep scars, the best option to accomplish dramatic results is the combination the atrophic scar removal treatments (subsection and/or localised skin grafting etc) followed by the plasma skin resurfacing discussed here.
 In this case skin resurfacing (using electrical arcing, lasers, micro-needling or cosmetic peels) is done after the area has recovered from the scar removal procedure.

-In the video below we can see a micro needling device used for collagen stimulation.
+In the video below we can see a micro-needling device used for collagen stimulation.

 Collagen regeneration is at the basis of most scar attenuation treatments.
-As it is well known collagen regeneration can be triggered easily using simple cosmetic peels.
+As it is well-known collagen regeneration can be triggered easily using simple cosmetic peels.
 In the video below we can see a course of chemical peel treatment for acne scar attenuation.
 Please note that most cosmetic peels suitable for this application are all allowed in the CosIng cosmetic European Portal can be freely used for this type of treatment.

 How to treat atrophic scars in practical cases.